avaframe/AvaFrame/docs/com1DFAAlgorithm.rst

 Update fields
 --------------

-This steps are done in :py:func:`com1DFAPy.DFAfunctionsCython.updateFieldsC`.
+This steps are done in :py:func:`com1DFA.DFAfunctionsCython.updateFieldsC`.

 Update fields
 ~~~~~~~~~~~~~
 The mesh values are updated with the particles properties using
 :ref:`particles to mesh interpolation <DFAnumerics:Particles to mesh>` methods.
-This way, flow depth, flow velocity and pressure fields are computed.
+This is used to compute flow depth, flow velocity and pressure fields from the particle properties.

 Update particles flow depth
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~